xp-forge/json/README.md

 Sequential processing
 ---------------------
-Reading elements sequentially doesn't load the entire file into memory.
-You can use the `elements()` method to receive an iterator.
+Reading elements sequentially doesn't load the entire source into memory before prcoessing it.
+You can use the `elements()` method to receive an iterator over a JSON array.

 ```php
 $conn= new HttpConnection(...);